SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 ---
 title: PAYG billing for SharePoint Embedded
-description: This article explains the billing models and how to set up PAYG billing. ms.date: 05/21/2024 ms.localizationpriority: high
+description: This article explains the billing models and how to set up PAYG billing. ms.date: 08/26/2024 ms.localizationpriority: high
 ---

 # SharePoint Embedded billing

 SharePoint Embedded is a consumption-based Pay-as-you-go (PAYG) offering meaning you pay only for what you use.
-SharePoint Embedded provides two billing models which the tenant developing the SharePoint Embedded application can select for respective container types, tailoring it to their unique business requirements.
+SharePoint Embedded provides two billing models that the tenant developing the SharePoint Embedded application can select for respective container types, tailoring it to their unique business requirements.
 The two billing models are Standard and Pass-through billing.

 ### Standard

-With the standard billing model, all consumption-based charges are directly billed to the tenant that owns/develops the application.
+With the standard billing model, all consumption-based charges are directly billed to the tenant who owns or develops the application.
 The admin in the developer tenant  must establish a valid billing profile when creating a standard container type.

 ![Standard](../../../images/1bill521.png)